 A paper version of the test may be downloaded and printed from the MSAA Online Assessment System in PDF format.
-After testing, all printed assessment materials must be given to the TC for secure shredding, and all downloaded files must be deleted from any computer or laptop used for testing.
+After testing, all printed assessment materials must be given to the TC for secure shredding, and all downloaded files must be deleted from any computer, laptop, or tablet used for testing.